andstor/jsdoc-action/README.md

 This is a GitHub Action to build your JavaScript documentation with [JSDoc](https://github.com/jsdoc/jsdoc).
 JSDoc [templates](https://github.com/jsdoc/jsdoc#templates) are supported.
 This action can easily be combied with other deployment actions, in order to publish the generated documentation to for example [GitHub Pages](https://pages.github.com).

-The following example step will generate documentation for all source files in the `./src` directory and output the built files to the `./out` directory.
+The following example [workflow step](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) will generate documentation for all source files in the `./src` directory and output the built files to the `./out` directory.

 ```yml
 - name: Build